Interior Chinatown (TV series): Critical response

 The review aggregator website Rotten Tomatoes reported an 87% approval rating with an average rating of 6.6/10, based on 31 critic reviews.
 The website's critics consensus reads, "Adapting its satirical source material to imperfect but thrilling effect, Interior Chinatown is freewheeling entertainment with plenty to say about Asian-American stereotypes in media."
 Metacritic, which uses a weighted average, assigned a score of 64 out of 100 based on 12 critics, indicating "generally favorable" reviews.

 Accolades

 Interior Chinatown was nominated for Outstanding Achievement in Cinematography in Limited or Anthology Series, or Motion Picture Made for Television at the 2024 American Society of Cinematographers Awards.
+Jimmy O. Yang won the Breakthrough Actor Award at the 2024 Critics Choice Awards Celebration of Cinema & Television.